 Ok, here goes.
 It’s going to be tough, but I’ll condense my story into as blog friendly a version as I can; for all the gory jaw dropping details you’ll have to buy the book that’s coming soon!

 Fourteen years ago after the birth of my darling Seth, I was struck down with extreme exhaustion like I’d never experienced….. this was more than just, I’ve got a newborn baby sort of tiredness.
 I know what that feels like, this was my third child – Something had shifted and I was different.
-I was an emotional mess, fatigued beyond words and not coping.
+Due to an unrelenting fatigue that made the simplest of everyday tasks seem mountainous, I was an emotional mess and not coping.

 So, I went to the doctors, to my GP, whom I’d been seeing for ten years.
 After fifteen minutes with me, he diagnosed me with post natal depression.
 There were no tests, no physical examinations or enquires into hormone levels, nutrition, sleep or any part of my general health.
-I was told that if I wanted to be a good mum, I will take the anti-depressants.
-I knew nothing about mental health, I knew nothing about antidepressants.
+He insisted that the all over body fatigue and inability to think clearly was depression.
+He then told me that if I wanted to be a good mum, I will take the anti-depressants.
+I knew nothing about mental health, I knew nothing about anti-depressants.
 I was offered no other alternatives and was told this is what I must do.
 My children were my world.
 So I did.

-The drugs did not improve my exhaustion or mental state, so the doctor increased the dose, still no results, so, he increased the dose again.
-My mood improved a little, but then what happened next I could never have imagined.
+The drugs did not improve my physical or mental exhaustion, so the doctor increased the dose.
+Still no results, so he increased the dose again.
+My mood improved a little, although what happened next I could never have imagined.
 Who knew that a choice to follow doctors orders would result in such pain and horror.
 Like a thief, it crept in and stole twelve years of my life.
 Twelve years of motherhood I can never retrieve.
 I had what they call a manic episode.
 I started behaving completely out of character.
-Like, I’m talking crazy as bat-sh*t stuff you only see in movies.
-My family watching in disbelief wondering where the heck did Melissa go?
+Like, I’m talking crazy as bat-sh*t stuff that you only see in movies.
+My family watching in disbelief wondering, where the heck did our Melissa go?
 I became erratic and angry with uncontrollable explosive agitation, which sometimes led into complete psychosis.
 I would go sometimes up to five days without needing any sleep whatsoever, I felt no tiredness but instead I was amped looking for adventure in all the most inappropriate ways.
 My enthusiasm and excitement disproportionate to actual reality, which left those around me speechless and unable to relate to anything I said or did.
 From this mania I would then crash into deep depression where all I could think about was how I could kill myself.
 I never knew each day what mood I would wake up with.
 No amount of anything I did could control it.
 This cycle continued up and down with no reprieve.

 For most of these years, I was hospitalised every year, sometimes more than one hospitalisation a year, often for months at a time.
-I was told I had bipolar disorder, not post-natal depression.
+I was told I now had bipolar disorder, not post-natal depression.
 I was told there was no cure, and that I would be on medication everyday for the rest of my life.
 The medication made it so I couldn’t think, I was a walking zombie.
 The side effects were horrendous.
 What’s worse is, that none of these medications helped.
+The fatigue I initially saw my doctor for never improved, in fact it worsened to where my only way of survival was to live a push crash cycle.
+More days a week were spent in bed than out, with crippling exhaustion and aching limbs.
 I was constantly being given a new drug to try.
 Which meant drug withdrawal each time.
 My doctor told me I had treatment resistant depression and would need to have electro-convulsive therapy.
 Yes, they still do that.
 Today doctors are still strapping electrodes to peoples brains and purposefully giving them grand-mal seizures.
 This experience was more terrifying and frightening than I can even put into words.
 I am nauseated just thinking about it.
 My beautiful happy life was now a distant memory and held no resemblance to my now reality.
 Life unmanageable.
 I couldn’t work.
 I couldn’t maintain friendships.
 I was house bound.
 I was a walking corpse.

 I would often challenge my psychiatrist that he must be missing something, there must be something else wrong.
 He had prescribed me every class of psychiatric drug and nothing worked.
 I was told I was treatment resistant.
 Yet, no one ever questioned the treatment.
 I researched and researched with my barely functioning fried brain.
 My spirit knew this was not right.
 I desperately wanted to try alternative medicines and treatments but my psych would just scoff and call it quackery.
 Two years ago, when the last drug he insisted I try caused me to go psychotic, endangering my life.
 I said enough.

 I have no suicidal thoughts, no psychosis, no manic episodes – all gone.
-Mentally the improvement it incredible, Unfortunately I still suffer with extreme fatigue and chronic pain.
-I have suffered with the fatigue for many years and some pain even when on the medication.
-I would tell my psych about this pain and he said it was a symptom of depression.
+Mentally the improvement it incredible.
+Unfortunately I still suffer with the extreme fatigue, neurological and cognitive impairment and pain.
+I remember many years ago telling my psych about this pain, although back then it was only mild, he was confident it also was a symptom of my bipolar.
 I remember saying to him, but I wasn’t depressed this week, I just couldn’t move.
 He would dismiss it as depression.

-Doctors now tell me that I didn’t have bipolar but instead suffered from anti-depressant induced mania and psychosis.
-So for twelve years, I was suffering from a toxic drug reaction not bipolar.
-This is a lot to get your head around and now to be left still debilitated is enough to make you want to scream.
-I could so easy slip into anger.
-For years and years I prayed and pleaded with God for a cure, for a miracle, for healing.
-And now to find out I was actually poisoning myself everyday.
+During all those years in and out of psych wards, I in fact did not suffer from bipolar disorder.
+Instead the mania, depression and psychosis were all induced from the anti-depressant medication.
+For twelve years, I was suffering from a toxic drug reaction, not bipolar.
+It turns out my fatigue was not depression nor was the pain, brain fog or sensitivity to noise.
+This is a lot to get your head around and now to be also told that the best possibility of recovery for M.E. patients comes when given an early diagnosis and treatment.
+Yep, this is enough to make me want to scream.
+I could so easily slip into anger.
+For years and years I had prayed and pleaded with God for a cure, for a miracle, for healing.
+And now to find out I was actually poisoning myself everyday!
 So how am I not a completely resentful, bitter ball of anger every day?

 Well, for a start I could have continued on the path that I was on for the rest of my life.
 I lost twelve years, I could have lost more.
 I have become a servant of gratitude.
 Somedays more than others; Post-it notes plastered around the house, help remind me on those not so grateful days when I actually want to say screw gratitude.